Ai Business

 Minutes 45-60: Decision and documentation.
 Based on the test, make a decision: adopt, revisit in three months, or reject.
 Document the decision and reasoning in your tool evaluation log (I keep a simple spreadsheet).

 If the decision is “adopt,” schedule time to properly integrate the tool into your workflow.
-Do not just use it sporadically.
-Either commit to using it consistently or do not use it at all.
+Don't just use it sporadically.
+Either commit to using it consistently or don't use it at all.
 Sporadic use of many tools is worse than consistent use of few tools.

 If the decision is “revisit,” set a calendar reminder for three months.
 The tool may improve, or your needs may change.
-But do not keep evaluating it hoping it will get better.
+But don't keep evaluating it hoping it will get better.

 My Evaluation Spreadsheet